A-Z of West Ham United – D is for…

 Having taken the reins at Brentford Women, Maidenhead United and Hampton & Richmond Borough, he led Braintree Town in the Conference, before returning to Maidenhead and taking them to non-league football’s top tier.

-Born in Govan, John Dick had already made his way south when he joined West Ham United from Crittall Athletic – now Braintree Town – while on National Service in 1953.
+Born in the Glasgow district of Govan, John Dick had already made his way south when he joined West Ham United from Crittall Athletic – now Braintree Town – while on National Service in 1953.

 Dick was prolific right from the off, scoring 13 goals from inside left during his debut season in east London.